maxmanjos/weight-tracker/README.md

 Weight tracker is a simple program that allows users to input their weights on certain days and presents a chart representation of their progress.
 This app is designed to help users hold themselves accountable on their weight gain or loss journey.

-uses localStorage to store users data and pulls from that dataset to update the chart.
-Implements a chart using chartJS.